mavryk-network/jsmv/docs/api/console.md

 ### Logging objects

-When debugging `jstz` smart functions it is often useful to log the value of an object.
+When debugging `jsmv` smart functions it is often useful to log the value of an object.
 A common mistake is to try log an object directly, for example:

 ```typescript
 console.log({ name: "Dave", age: 42 }); // [object Object]
 ```

-This is because the `jstz` implementation of `console` doesn't support inspecting objects.
+This is because the `jsmv` implementation of `console` doesn't support inspecting objects.
 A simple workaround is to use `JSON.stringify`:

 ```typescript
 const dave = { name: "Dave", age: 42 };